SaiReddyA-1/Github-Popular-Repos/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities:

-- When the app is opened initially,
+- When the app is opened initially:

-  - An HTTP GET request should be made to **githubReposApiUrl** with query parameter as `language` and its initial value as `ALL`
+  - An HTTP GET request is made to **githubReposApiUrl** with query parameter as `language` and its initial value as `ALL`
-  - **_loader_** should be displayed while fetching the data
+  - **_loader_** is displayed while fetching the data
-  - After the data is fetched successfully, display the repositories list received in the response
+  - After the data is fetched successfully, the repositories list received in the response is displayed

-- When a language filter is active
+- When a language filter is active:

-  - An HTTP GET request should be made to the above-mentioned URL with the `id` of the active language
+  - An HTTP GET request is made to the above-mentioned URL with the `id` of the active language
-  - **_loader_** should be displayed while fetching the data
+  - **_loader_** is displayed while fetching the data
-  - After the data is fetched successfully, display the repositories list received in the response
+  - After the data is fetched successfully, the repositories list received in the response is displayed

 - The `GithubPopularRepos` component is provided with `languageFiltersData`.
-It consists of a list of language filter objects with the following properties in each language filter object
+It consists of a list of language filter objects with the following properties in each language filter object:

   |   Key    | Data Type |
   | :------: | :-------: |